 What is Strength in Latin?

 Have you heard someone calling Latin a “dead language”?
 It is the most fundamental question that comes from those learning Latin today.
-There was a time when Latin was more alive and young than today it is.
+There was a time when Latin was more alive and young than it is today.
 It is one of the most influential languages in history.
 Latin was the official language of the Roman Empire.
 Until the 18th century, Latin was known as the language of scholars.
-Similarly, under the rule of Romans, there was incredible progress in scientific and philosophical fields.
+Similarly, under the rule of the Romans, there was incredible progress in scientific and philosophical fields.
 For about 400 years, the Norman French language was forced on the indigenous of Britain.

 Also, modern writers (by modern, I mean from the 17th century onwards) often use Latin words and phrases to express their work without providing a translation because they (reasonably) expect readers to be familiar with it.
 This is even true of excellent writing from decades ago (it seems less common these days, and I don’t think this is a promising commentary on the direction of public literacy).
 Not having a basic knowledge of Latin will cause you to miss a complete understanding of what the author intended to convey.
 Mawd is a Welsh name that has an alternative spelling.